esm-dev/modern-monaco/README.md

 `modern-monaco` provides three modes to create a browser-based code editor:

 - **Lazy**: pre-highlight code with Shiki while loading the `editor-core.js` in the background.
-- **SSR**: render a mock editor on the server side, and hydrate it on the client side.
+- **SSR**: render a mock editor on the server side and hydrates it on the client side.
-- **Manual**: create a monaco editor instance manually.
+- **Manual**: create a Monaco editor instance manually.

 ### Lazy Mode

-[monaco-editor](https://www.npmjs.com/package/monaco-editor) is a large package with extra CSS/Worker modules, and needs the `MonacoEnvironment` setup for language service support. `modern-monaco` provides a simple but smart way to load the editor modules on demand.
+[monaco-editor](https://www.npmjs.com/package/monaco-editor) is a large package with additional CSS/Worker modules that requires `MonacoEnvironment` setup for language service support. `modern-monaco` provides a simple yet smart way to load editor modules on demand.

-By pre-highlighting code with Shiki while loading editor modules in the background, `modern-monaco` can reduce the loading screen time.
+By pre-highlighting code with Shiki while loading editor modules in the background, `modern-monaco` can significantly reduce loading screen time.

-To create a monaco editor lazily, you need to add a `<monaco-editor>` custom element in the html of your app, then call the `lazy` function of modern-monaco.
-You also need to provide a workspace object to manage files for the editor
+To create a Monaco editor lazily, you need to add a `<monaco-editor>` custom element in your app's HTML, then call the `lazy` function from modern-monaco.
+You also need to provide a workspace object to manage files for the editor.

 ```html
 <!-- index.html -->